 One will be hard pressed to find as unique of a story relating to the name of a wine as their Cannon Block Chardonnay.
 Betsy and David’s daughter Sarah used to play with “potato cannons” in their vineyard – a potato slinger if you will.
 She and her friends used to shoot potatoes out in the vineyard and one day the family noticed potatoes growing among the vines.
 The name of this wine is in homage to this but also to one’s carefree days of youth.

 The 2023 Lawer Estates Cannon Block Unoaked Chardonnay, Knights Valley Sonoma County is pale yellow in color; highly aromatic, sweet and fruity, in a blind tasting we probably would have guessed this to be Viognier from its aromatics alone.
 But as we have experienced time and time again, blind tastings are incredibly humbling.
 But even knowing its Chardonnay, we still strongly identify this wine as resembling Viognier.
 Its aromatic profile is an attractive union of both floral, stone fruits and tropical fruits.
 These scents include honeysuckle, pineapple, lychee, ripe peach, apricot, yellow nectarine, Champagne mango, ripe papaya, golden apples and pineapple guava.
-Generously flavored and fully ripe across the palate it offers notes of golden delicious apple, comise pear, white nectarine, white peach, pineapple guava, apricot and pineapple.
+Generously flavored and fully ripe across the palate it offers notes of golden delicious apple, Comice pear, white nectarine, white peach, pineapple guava, apricot and pineapple.
 The finish lingers with a light bitter note, similar to a citrus rind.
 This wine was aged for 10 months in 100% stainless steel vessels.

 The 2023 Lawer Estate Cannon Block Chardonnay, Knights Valley Sonoma County is medium straw in color; the fruity and open-knitted aromatics feature aromas of golden apples, honey crisp apples, pineapple, pineapple guava, white nectarine, white peach, yellow peaches in light syrup, a note of melting butter, star jasmine, ripe papaya and hints of caramel and vanilla.
 Highly exuberant, its aromatics deliver plenty of pleasure.
 The rich and generous palate offers loads of stone and tropical fruits including apricot, peach, nectarine, papaya and pineapple accompanied by ginger, citrus marmalade and honeycomb.
 Finishes with a dryness, a note of white pepper and a perceptible but light sweetness.
 Almost appears to be off dry, but this perception might be due to the ripeness of fruit.
 The bright and tangy acidity keeps this wine fresh and helps balance out its sweet character.
-This wine was aged for 8 Months in 80% stainless steel and 20% in used French oak barrels.
+This wine was aged for 8 months in 80% stainless steel and 20% in used French oak barrels.

 The 2023 Lawer Estates Viognier, Knights Valley Sonoma County is medium to deep straw in color; the initial words we jotted down to describe this bouquet were pear, apple and white florals.
-The sweetly fruited scents are brightly lit, highly expressive and include pineapple, golden delicious apple, honeycomb, comise pear, citrus blossom, tangerine, star jasmine, honeysuckle, white nectarine, pineapple guava and some secondary scents of vanilla, butterscotch and creme Brule.
+The sweetly fruited scents are brightly lit, highly expressive and include pineapple, golden delicious apple, honeycomb, Comice pear, citrus blossom, tangerine, star jasmine, honeysuckle, white nectarine, pineapple guava and some secondary scents of vanilla, butterscotch and creme Brule.
 The palate appears to be off-dry; it is loaded with layers of fully ripe stone fruits including nectarine, peach and apricot, accompanied by lychee, banana and a lasting note of ginger.
 The finish is richly flavored and extends itself, fully.
 We wouldn’t mind pairing this with a summer salad topped with fresh Dungeness crab and perhaps a few tiny shrimps – drizzled in a Meyer lemon aioli sauce.

 The 2014 Lawer Estates Viognier.
 We tasted this 5+ years after vintage date; this wine still shows a freshness and liveliness that perhaps one would associate with a younger wine.
 Straw yellow in color; the bouquet offers bright fruit aromatics including citrus blossom, lime, honeysuckle and ripe pear.
 Easy drinking and very balanced across the palate.
 The palate is built on the back of citrus including and orange peel zest with an acid-driven brightness lingering on the finish.
 Its vibrancy has carried this wine for nicely for 5 years and will continue to do so for several more years.